Virtual Pet Therapy for Care Homes

 • Fun, involving and engaging

-• Encourages movement and communication
+• Encourages movement, reminiscence and communication

 • Relaxes, stimulates, enhances positive mood